benders5e/benders5e/waterbender.md

 #### Water Ring
 In combat, you surround yourself with a ring of water which you can use as your source of bending.
 The water also helps protect you from attacks, granting you a +2 bonus to AC.

-If you are surprised, you must spend one chi on one of your turns to create the ring and gain these benefits.

-#### Water Arms
-You coat your arms in water, increasing your reach by 5 feet.
-When you take an opportunity attack, you can attempt to grapple the target instead.
-Your grapple ends if anything passes through the water tendril.

-If you are surprised, you must spend one chi on one of your turns to collect water around your arms and gain these benefits.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>
 \page